-Linoleum when first produced was a product with a gauge of 3 to 4 mm, heavy, requiring special skills to install.
-The product was available in a limited range of colors which all where dark and marbled.
-Special block printing techniques and inlays were used to make the product more attractive.
-Linoleum today is not a very different product when the production process or the raw material are concerned, but it displays a world of difference when the available product varieties are considered.
-The sheet gauge today varies from 2.0 to 2.5mm.
-Next to 2m wide sheet the portfolio also offers tile and plank formats including a linoleum loose lay click system.
-The structure of the linoleum visual appearance has widened and opened up to intricate marble patterning, a linear and a speckled variety as well as newer versions of the classic uni-Walton colors.
-Color as such has become a dominant feature, moving from the original beige, brown and grey varieties to well over 300 colors and structures in which Marmoleum collections are available today.
-One special novelty that is conquering ground based on its sustainable profile in the world of luxury vinyl tiles is the Forbo linoleum Impressa range.
-Impressa is a linoleum plank with a core of light colored linoleum pressed on a glass fiber backing which is printed with a natural wood décor which is protected by a finish layer.
-Visually and performance wise, there is no difference between the LVT offer available in vinyl or that which is offered as the Impressa collection, but ultimately the choice is between a 'plastic' and a natural product.
-It is progress like this for which Flooring Systems is known for, for many years.
+For our vinyl operations locations, focus in 2020 was on the DEVELOPMENT concept of 'Easyvation' as introduced in the 2019 report.
+It Linoleum when first produced was a product with a gauge concerns the type of innovation that directly benefits the of 3 to 4 mm, heavy, requiring special skills to install.
+The customer and end user.
+Loose lay floor coverings which do product was available in a limited range of colors which all not require time consuming skilled installation and provide where dark and marbled.
+Special block printing techniques safe and professional results are also beneficial to the and inlays were used to make the product more attractive. environment as the floor can easily be removed at the end of its lifetime.
+Loose lay floors in 2020 gained attention Linoleum today is not a very different product when the because of the many temporary COVID-19 facilities that production process or the raw material are concerned, but it displays a world of difference when the available product were erected towards the summer and autumn of last year. varieties are considered.
+The sheet gauge today varies from Flooring Systems offers loose lay resilient floor coverings 2.0 to 2.5mm.
+Next to 2m wide sheet the portfolio also offers both in tile and plank format, but with Modul'up had a tile and plank formats including a linoleum loose lay click unique solution in loose lay sheet on offer as well. system.
+The structure of the linoleum visual appearance has Advanced technology is key to improvement in all 3 pillars widened and opened up to intricate marble patterning, a of our Sustainability Strategy in which the social, ecological linear and a speckled variety as well as newer versions of the and economic dimension go hand in hand.
+We manufacture classic uni-Walton colors.
+Color as such has become a the majority of our products on 4m wide production lines dominant feature, moving from the original beige, brown on which the product is later commoditized in 2m wide rolls and grey varieties to well over 300 colors and structures in or tiles and planks, this means that we reduce cut-off waste which Marmoleum collections are available today.
+One as well as energy.
+In our processes we are feeding back industrial processing waste of our vinyl products as well as special novelty that is conquering ground based on its sustainable profile in the world of luxury vinyl tiles is the returned cut-off material coming from flooring installations Forbo linoleum Impressa range.
+Impressa is a linoleum plank from projects where we are involved.
+Using recycled with a core of light colored linoleum pressed on a glass fiber content in the backing substrate of our vinyl product backing which is printed with a natural wood décor which is portfolio is an essential feature of the sustainable character of our vinyl products.
+Also in terms of the formulation and protected by a finish layer.
+Visually and performance wise, there is no difference between the LVT offer available in vinyl chemical composition of our vinyl products we deliver a or that which is offered as the Impressa collection, but state of the art performance by complying to the ultimately the choice is between a 'plastic' and a natural international REACH standards and to go beyond were we product.
+It is progress like this for which Flooring Systems is see an opportunity.
+An example is the absence of phthalates known for, for many years. in our products which still today is the largest offer of phthalate free vinyl products in the market.